 Dan O'Neill has committed his life to international service since 1972.

-As a volunteer for a faith-based NGO in Africa, Europe and the Middle East, he encountered oppression, extreme poverty, famine and wars which he documented in photos, articles and journals.
+As a volunteer for a faith-based non-governmental organization (NGO) in Africa, Europe and the Middle East, he encountered oppression, extreme poverty, famine and wars which he documented in photos, articles and journals.